oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 MUST apply to FieldType as defined in [Table 3-3](#table-3-3-allowed-options).

 #### 3.2.2.1 Multiplicity
-Multiplicity, as used in the Unified Modeling Language ([UML Section 7.5.4](#uml)), is a range of allowed cardinalities.
-The *minc* and *maxc* options specify the minimum and maximum cardinality (number of elements) in a field of an Array, Choice, Map, or Record type:
+Cardinality is the number of elements in a group, and multiplicity is the range of allowed cardinalities for that group.
+The *minc* and *maxc* options specify the minimum and maximum cardinality in a field of an Array, Choice, Map, or Record type:

 | minc | maxc | Multiplicity | Description | Keywords |